tanvi-orcl/fpp-ansible/fpp_notes.md

  - groups --> -h not working

  - Master GI File - how often would it be updated? might not be work the risk to be adding lines to it... often a source of error if could write incorrectly
  - What is the timeline for how often each map file will be created / updated?
-They would only create a new one what there is a new patch to do right? --> TBD.
+They would only create a new one what there is a new patch right? --> TBD.
 Relying on DBAAS tooling to lay down the hole and then recording metadata about it.
 But as we do a move from old home to new home.
 We look at the current
  1 image: many working copies

  Lifecycle